Where can you find sweet comfort that’s actually good for you, versatile, deliciously satisfying—and portable to boot?

 I grew up in a family of sweet potato lovers (my parents, especially, adored eating them plain).
-Not me though.
+Not me.
 I studiously avoided those orange-fleshed tubers at Thanksgiving (or any other time of year).
 I’m not sure why I didn’t cotton to sweet potatoes, though I vaguely recall finding them unappealing because of their thick skin, plain taste and fibrous texture.
 I probably didn’t care for the supermarket variety—Beauregard and Jewel are the two most common commercial varieties.
 Or, maybe it’s because—as I later learned—the skin of conventionally grown sweet potatoes is often treated, post-harvest (with dye or wax).

-About three years ago, I rediscovered sweet potatoes at a local farmers’ market.
+Several years ago, I rediscovered sweet potatoes at a local farmers’ market.
 I bought them from a farm vendor practicing “beyond organic” farming (as they call it), using no spray on their crops.
 Their beautiful, intensely flavorful produce and herbs draw a near cultish customer following.

 Among several varieties of sweet potatoes, I became especially enamored with the purple-skinned Japanese sweet potato and its dense creamy white flesh, hinting at a chestnut-like sweetness.